andaluzcoin/andaluzcoin/test/README.md

 - [fuzz](/test/fuzz) A runner to execute all fuzz targets from [/src/test/fuzz](/src/test/fuzz).
-- [functional](/test/functional) which test the functionality of bitcoind andandaluzcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of andaluzcoind andandaluzcoin-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the utilities (bitcoin-util,andaluzcoin-tx, ...).
+- [util](/test/util) which tests the utilities (andaluzcoin-util,andaluzcoin-tx, ...).
 - [lint](/test/lint/) which perform various static analysis checks.

 The util tests are run as part of `ctest` invocation.
 The fuzz tests, functional